 Having medical treatment, health care or medications withheld from you; deliberately keeping you ill or from recovery or controlling your reproductive agency over your own body is a form of abuse that will often prevent someone from having the ability to leave or recover from injury or illness.

-When someone uses technology, social media, & other online tools to harass, stalk, manipulate, blackmail or otherwise inflict retaliatory actions against you.
-This can include keeping track of you through your phone's GPS, posting compromising pictures of you online, bullying you through social media.
+When someone uses technology, social media, and other online tools to harass, stalk, manipulate, blackmail or otherwise inflict retaliatory actions against you.
+This can include keeping track of you through your phone's GPS, posting compromising pictures of you online, or bullying you through social media.

 Court/Using Legal System

 When someone deliberately uses the courts or legal proceedings to further harass or control you.
 This may include deliberately dragging out proceedings, refusing to engage in mediation, going against court orders, filing nuisance motions, and/or using contact orders to harass you.

 "Abusive people feel a surge of power when they discover a weakness.
 They exploit it, using it to gain more power." - Christina Enevoldsen

 An abusive relationship can include any or all of these types of behaviours, sustained over a period of time and often escalating.